• * START HERE *

 Cooked white rice in a bowl

-The key to cooking rice using this easy method is to use a pot with a heavy base that retains its heat well.
-I use a Visions cookware pot or a Corningware Covered Casserole.
-I love using these because I can see the rice cooking through the glass.
-You can use any pot with a heavy base that has a lid.
+For the stovetop method, the key is using a pot with a heavy base that retains heat well.
+I use a Visions cookware pot or a Corningware Covered Casserole so I can see through the glass, but any sturdy pot with a lid will do.

 How to cook rice on your stovetop